Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 - **blackout** : total loss of power for a prolonged period of time

 A UPS is a device with a battery attached that can supply power to devices in case of a power outage.
-It combines the functionality of a surge protector and a battery backup, usually providing power for up to 30min.
+It combines the functionality of a surge protector and a battery backup, usually providing power for 30min to an hour.
-Beyond 30min, we should use a backup generator to generate power in case of outage of the regular electric grid power.
+Beyond that, we should use a backup generator to generate power in case of outage of the regular electric grid power.

 The **UPS runtime** is the amount of time the UPS can supply power at a given power level.
 The **UPS capacity** is the max amount of power the UPS can supply at a given time.